Back to Blog

 In New York City, building inspections are an integral part of maintaining safety, compliance, and functionality for any property.
-Whether you’re preparing for a routine inspection, a special inspection, or a follow-up to resolve a violation, thorough preparation is key to ensuring a smooth process.
-Failing an inspection can lead to fines, delays, and even stop-work orders, making it essential to understand how to prepare effectively.
+Whether you're preparing for a routine inspection, a special inspection, or a follow-up to resolve a violation, thorough preparation is key.

 Understand the Scope and Type of Inspection